Psychoanalysis

 How long does psychoanalysis take?

-What methods are used in psychoanalysis?
+What techniques are used in psychoanalysis?

 Many different techniques are used throughout psychoanalysis sessions.
 This enables you and your therapist to make sense of deeply buried memories and experiences that come up during therapy.
 Although free association (where you speak freely about any topic you feel comfortable with) tends to come first, all techniques used are an important part of fostering change and development.